nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/CREATING_FISH_COMPONENTS.md

     let fishHTMLRepresentations = ""
     for (const fish of fishes) {
         /*
-            Invoke the FishComponent component function
+            Invoke the Fish component function
             and pass the current fish object as an argument.
             Each time, add the return value to the fishHTMLRepresentations variable with `+=`